 - Go to .

 - Click New Onboarding Plan and enter sample values.

 Setting Sample Value Plan name VC-sqa-deployments Description Sample onboarding plan for AWS machine for OurCo-AWS cloud account Cloud account OurCo-AWS Default project

 - On the plan's Deployments tab, click Select Machines, choose one or more machines, and click OK.

 - Select Create one deployment that contains all the machines and click Create.

-Note: When your onboarding plan uses a vSphere machine, you must edit the blueprint after the onboarding process is complete.
-The onboarding process cannot link the source vSphere machine and its machine template, and the resultant blueprint will contain the
+Note: When your onboarding plan uses a vSphere machine, you must edit the cloud template after the onboarding process is complete.
+The onboarding process cannot link the source vSphere machine and its machine template, and the resultant cloud template will contain the

-imageRef: "no image available"entry in the blueprint code.
-The blueprint cannot be deployed until you specify the correct template name in the
+imageRef: "no image available"entry in the cloud template code.
+The cloud template cannot be deployed until you specify the correct template name in the

 imageRef:field.
-To make it easier to locate and update the blueprint after the onboarding process is complete, use the Blueprint name option on the deployment's Blueprint Configuration page.
-Record the auto-generated blueprint name or enter and record a blueprint name of your choice.
-When onboarding is complete, locate and open the blueprint and replace the
+To make it easier to locate and update the cloud template after the onboarding process is complete, use the Cloud template name option on the deployment's Cloud template configuration page.
+Record the auto-generated cloud template name or enter and record a cloud template name of your choice.
+When onboarding is complete, locate and open the cloud template and replace the

 "no image available"entry in the